 Love has a master of arts degree in educational leadership and a California State Administrative Services Credential from Mills College.
-She holds an English teaching credential, and has received formal teacher training in both math and science.
+She has a certificate in School Management and Leadership from the Harvard Graduate School of Education, holds an English teaching credential, and has received formal teacher training in both math and science.
 Love has a strong background in outdoor and environmental education, program development, and the arts.
 She is an avid reader, gardener, and jewelry designer, and she has a passion for spending time outdoors and with her family.

 Love lives in Oakland with her husband, Anthony, two cats, and three chickens.

 Love has two adult children.
 Belle (23) is a senior at UC Berkeley, studying Conservation and Resource Studies.
 Elias (19) is studying English Literature at Irvine Community College and plans to attend UC Irvine.